 1. Period of Uncertainty.
 This phase involved some turmoil and confusion because the country moved from production almost exclusively for the war times to production for peace times.

-3. Primary Post-War Depression.
+2. Post-War Recovery.
 This phase involved speculation, an inflationary spike and overheating from post-war excesses which would eventually lead to a slowdown.

 4. Prosperity.
 This was the back-to-normal phase where companies were all producing and selling goods as they were before the war and the economy got back on track.